 Use the "Any license" drop-down filter to limit your results to the appropriate license

 In Flickr, click on "Some Rights Reserved" to see what you can and cannot do with the image or photograph.

-When Using the Google Image search, click on Tools and then Usage rights to locate images that have been labeled for Reuse.
+When Using the Google Image search, click on Tools and then Usage rights to locate images that have been labeled with a "Creative Commons License".